 About the Program

-How does the IELP work?
 Classes are offered in 8-week sessions.
 There are five 8-week sessions offered throughout the year.
 Students take a placement test and enroll in the number of sessions necessary to achieve their desired English language level.
-There are seven levels of English offered, from basic to university-ready advanced.
+Currently, five levels of English are offered, from pre-intermediate to advanced.

 Short-term Study Available